BarFoo/UmbracoContentFiles/README.md

 ![alt text](https://raw.githubusercontent.com/BarFoo/UmbracoContentFiles/master/docs/screen1.PNG "Screenshot 1")

 The extension of the file will match that used in the content name, for example; `.txt`, `.html`, `.csv` etc. Extensionless files are also supported since version 0.2.3 with the addition of a template.

+## Load Balancing

+To use in a load balanced environment where a CMS instance is separated from FE instances you will currently need to setup some kind of custom file replication.
+In future versions better support for load balanced environments with this kind of setup will be better supported out of the box.